ESCOMP/CTSM/doc/source/tech_note/Dust/CLM50_Tech_Note_Dust.rst

    F_{j} =TSf_{m} \alpha Q_{s} \sum _{i=1}^{I}M_{i,j}

-where :math:`T` is a global factor that compensates for the DEAD model’s sensitivity to horizontal and temporal resolution and equals 5 x 10\ :sup:`-4` in the CLM instead of 7 x 10\ :sup:`-4` in :ref:`Zender et al. (2003)<Zenderetal2003>`. :math:`S` is the source
+where :math:`T` is a global factor that compensates for the DEAD model's sensitivity to horizontal and temporal resolution and equals 5 x 10\ :sup:`-4` in the CLM instead of 7 x 10\ :sup:`-4` in :ref:`Zender et al. (2003)<Zenderetal2003>`. :math:`S` is the source